-- Press PWR/REC on the camera. - Press START/STOP on the DSMC2 Top Handle or DSMC2 Outrigger Handle. - Trigger start/stop with a compatible third-party trigger. - Double-tap the right 25% on an attached touchscreen display (when enabled).
+- Press PWR/REC on the camera. - Press REC on the media bay. - Press START/STOP on the DSMC2 Top Handle or DSMC2 Outrigger Handle. - Trigger start/stop with a compatible third-party trigger. - Double-tap the right 25% on an attached touchscreen display (when enabled).

-NOTE: To enable Double-Tap Right 25% to Record, go "Advanced" on page 62.
+NOTE: To enable Double-Tap Right 25% to Record, go "Advanced" on page 76.

-RECORD VIA HD-SDI
+RECORD VIA HD-SDI OR HDMI